nvttles/rubicon/README.md

 ---

+Please take notice, this is *STILL* in development.

 **Introduction** ---
 Welcome to Rubicon, a nonsense CLI tool made for Ruby, with Ruby.
 With this you can use a bunch of random commands such as fun commands all the way to complex math!
 This is not used for anything in particular, nor do I expect it to garner any attention.
 I just made this for fun!
 If I have used your package in this, please let me know if you are not comfortable with it!
 I will remove it and improvise if you wish me to do so.